JohannThapa/tmr/README.md

-# Simple Angular Dashboard
+# TMR Portfolio

-Simple Angular application made from Angular 18 framework with TailwindCSS
+Dynamic Angular user portfolio with real-time weather and crypto data.
+Built with Tailwind CSS & chart.js for speed and style.

 ## Installation